TylerH123/MKS22X-Minicraft/README.md

 #### DevLog Tyler
 ## 05-20-19
 Today, Moody and I worked together to code movement using w,a,s,d.
 At first, the movement was clunky and did not move diagonally.
 Eventually, we got it to move around smoothly.
+## 05-21-19
+Today, Moody and I worked together to created a class for tile, grass, stone, and made a collideable interface.
+We also added the grass and water at the border of the world.